migaman/migaman.org/_posts/blog/2017-12-28-facebooksecurity.md

 Problem?
 It's not possible because of this automated security process:-)

 Even it's my personal data and I have the login credentials they don't let me delete it.
-ByeBye Facebook, Internet is greater than you!
+Bye Bye Facebook, Internet is greater than you!